 Can I make a visit to choose my room?

 As we are not currently permitted to let non-essential visitors into our home, we cannot allow you into the home to view at this time.
 However, we can help you by sending you photos of any rooms that are available.
+These questions also arise when getting a kpop plastic surgery as it is a private affair.

 Also, you are more than welcome to choose another available room after the first two weeks in our home, if you find one that you prefer.
 We can also meet you face to face via technology, for example, using Skype or Zoom to help answer questions and ensure you feel familiar with our senior team before you move in.